samsja/dion/README.md

 ## Distributed Training Configuration

-In order for Dion to work, it must know about the parallelization scheme for training your model.
+In order for our efficient distributed optimizers to work, they must know about the parallelization scheme for training your model.
 This is done by passing in `DeviceMesh` objects when constructing the optimizer.

+### Device Mesh for Dion

 Dion supports up to two sharded mesh dimensions and any number of data-parallel replicated mesh dimensions.
 The `outer_shard_mesh` will be unsharded before entering Dion's orthogonalization sub-routine, while the `inner_shard_mesh` remains sharded throughout orthogonalization.
 The `inner_shard_mesh` is more communication-intensive and works best with intra-node tensor parallelism.
 Both sharding meshes must be one-dimensional.